agausa/frontend-nanodegree-mobile-portfolio/README.md

 - make determineDx inline code with some modifications.
 Thank you, Cameron!
 - in updatePositions() - move style reading out of loop.
 It speed up rendering to 60fps during scroll.
+- added transform: translateZ(0); to randomPizzaContainer style;
+- moving select query to elements outside of for loops;
+- move 'var phase' outside the for loop - will prevent creation of variable each iteration;
+- optimized number of floating pizzas - giveMeMorePizza() function.
+Listen on 'resize' event;

+####How to run the application

+To run, please open 'index.html' in any browser.
+Locate to pizza page to see optimized page!

+####How to run profile on the application

+To inspect the site on your phone, you can run a local server

+$> cd /path/to/your-project-folder
+$> python -m SimpleHTTPServer 8080
+Open a browser and visit localhost:8080

+Download and install ngrok to the top-level of your project directory to make your local server accessible remotely.

+$> cd /path/to/your-project-folder
+$> ./ngrok http 8080
+Copy the public URL ngrok gives you and try running it through PageSpeed Insights!

+####Customization with Bootstrap

+The portfolio was built on Twitter's Bootstrap framework.
+All custom styles are in dist/css/portfolio.css in the portfolio repo.

+Bootstrap's CSS Classes
+Bootstrap's Components